Laci Kay Somers Tugs On Her Thong In Sultry Instagram Video

 Laci’s lingerie video fit in with the rest of her Instagram story and grid, which often features the model posing in thongs, whether she’s wearing a bra-and-panty set or a swimsuit.

 One of her latest posts displayed Laci and her sister, Stefani, wearing dangerously low-cut bodysuits.
-Laci’s ensemble was a crimson red color, and featured a plunging neckline that reached her midriff, showing off her ample cleavage.
+Laci’s ensemble was a crimson red color and featured a plunging neckline that reached her midriff, showing off her ample cleavage.
 The bodysuit sat high on her hips, flaunting her hourglass figure and hugging all her curves.